eilab-gt/CreativeWand/README.md

 (Please see the `release` branch for the older version of Creative Wand with the framework and the exemplar application unseparated.

+# See this in action
+See https://github.com/eilab-gt/beyond-prompts-experiment for a storytelling artifact created with Creative Wand.
+Enjoy!

 # Installation & Setup

 This is a library that supports applications that is developed using Creative Wand.